-- Ensure the mounting wall is strong enough to bear the weight of all units. - Maintain at least 400 mm of spacing between units. - Observe all environmental specifications for all units. - The Loads port will not be used on the FlexBOSS21 - The CT clamps provided with the inverter will not be used as all input/output data will be tracked by GridBOSS. - Ensure that all parallel inverters are configured before configuring GridBOSS.
+- Ensure the mounting wall is strong enough to bear the weight of all units. - Maintain at least 150 mm of spacing between units. - Observe all environmental specifications for all units. - Check that the firmware is up to date, with the minimum firmware being 1D1D.
+Note: Once the firmware has been updated, it cannot be undone. - The Loads port will not be used on the FlexBOSS21. - The CT clamps provided with the inverter will not be used as all input/output data will be tracked by GridBOSS. - Ensure that all parallel inverters are configured before configuring GridBOSS.

-For more information on the GridBOSS and specific use cases, scan the following QR code:
+For more information on GridBOSS and specific use cases, scan the following QR code: